-Once the supervisor determines disciplinary action is necessary, they shall:
+Following the investigation, if the supervisor determines disciplinary action is necessary, the supervisor will:

-- Confer first with Human Resources on any disciplinary action that involves something beyond a coaching or written disciplinary action (e.g., demotion, suspension, termination). - After obtaining Human Resources input, prepare documentation to meet with the employee.
-Determine the appropriate time and place for a disciplinary meeting: not in front of others or where the meeting could be overheard by other employees.
+• Confer first with Human Resources on any disciplinary action that involves something beyond a coaching or written disciplinary action (e.g., demotion, suspension, termination).

+- After obtaining Human Resources input, prepare documentation to meet with the employee.
+Determine the appropriate time and place for a disciplinary meeting, which should not occur in front of others or where the meeting could be overheard by other employees.
 However, another member of management or a representative from Human Resources should be present in the disciplinary meeting with the employee.
 For departments reporting to the Board of County Commissioners, a member of Human Resources must be present in any disciplinary meeting resulting in an employee's dismissal. - Allow the employee a chance to respond and explain the infraction.
 Listen critically and take notes. - Document the disciplinary action in writing with a copy provided to the employee and to Human Resources.
-The documentation should include: - Who, what, when, where, and how. - The effect of the conduct as it relates to performance, job related behavior or interference with office/department operations. - What action(s) will be taken because of the incident? - What action(s) will be taken in the future if another infraction occurs? - Conclude the discussion and determine what will happen from that point.
+The documentation should include the following: - 1) Who, what, when, where, and how the incident occurred. - 2) The effect of the conduct as it relates to performance, job-related behavior, and/or interference with office/department operations. - 3) Consideration of what action(s) will be taken because of the incident. - 4) Consideration of what action(s) will be taken in the future if another infraction occurs. - 5) Conclude the discussion and determine what will happen from that point.